-It’s recommended that you use posters if you are selling physical products, as visuals can play a role in the buyer’s decision.
+It’s recommended that you use posters if you’re selling physical products because visuals can play a significant role in a buyer’s decision.

 In the end, it all comes down to split testing with your own audience.
 It also depends on what you’re selling, how many products you offer, and what industry you’re in.

 Don’t have an email list yet?
 You can let people know about your sale even if they aren’t on your email list by using OptinMonster to create fullscreen welcome mats and popups.

 To add a sense of urgency to your popups, use the countdown timer tool that lets you create “evergreen” countdown timers customized for each visitor.

 Remember, you can choose either static or dynamic countdown timers, depending on the nature of your sale.